hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/03-ChartFund.md

         + `dpi` (integer): resolution of the figure; defaults to rc `figure.dpi`.
         + `facecolor` : the background color. defaults to rc `figure.facecolor`
         + `edgecolor` : the border color. defaults to rc `figure.edgecolor`
-    + Return: The Figure instance returned will also be passed to new_figure_manager in the backends, which allows to hook custom Figure classes into the `pylab` interface.
+    + Return: `figure` (Figure): The Figure instance returned will also be passed to new_figure_manager in the backends, which allows to hook custom Figure classes into the `pylab` interface.
 Additional `kwargs` will be passed to the figure init function.

-+ `plt.subplot` method:
++ `plt.subplot` method of `matplotlib.pyplot`
     + Signature: `subplot(*args, **kwargs)`
     + Docstring: Return a subplot axes positioned by the given grid definition.
     + Keyword arguments: